Generalized Chapple--Euler Relation

+The principal contributions of this paper may be summarized as follows. \begin{itemize} \item We derive a generalized Chapple--Euler relation for Poncelet triangles associated with a circle and a central conic using analytic geometry tools. \item We identify several invariants associated with such Poncelet families and provide geometric interpretations of these invariants. \item We extend the theory to ellipse--conic Poncelet pairs and apply the resulting framework to recent observations concerning power circles and area invariants associated with Poncelet triangles. \end{itemize}

+Among the results obtained, Theorem~\ref{thm:sqsumindep} provides a geometric characterization of the central Poncelet pairs for which the total area of the squares constructed on the sides of a Poncelet triangle remains invariant throughout the family.

+To formalize this notion of an invariant, we adopt the following definition. \begin{definition} Let $\mathcal P$ be a family of triangles.
+A geometric object or a numerical quantity associated with a triangle in $\mathcal P$ will be called an \emph{invariant throughout} $\mathcal P$ if it is independent of the choice of a triangle in the family $\mathcal P$.

+Examples include fixed points (such as the classical centers), fixed lines (such as the Euler line), fixed circles (auxiliary circle of the central conic), and constant numerical quantities (such as area). \end{definition}

-In this paper, we focus on studying $3$-Poncelet pairs of a circle and a central conic, i.e., an ellipse or a hyperbola, and the properties of related Poncelet triangles.
-Polygons inscribed in a circle and circumscribed about a central conic from a confocal family have recently been studied in \cite{Dragovic-Radnovic2024} using Poncelet's theorem and the theory of elliptic curves and functions, exemplified through the so-called Cayley's criterion for points of a finite order on an elliptic curve.
+Polygons inscribed in a circle and circumscribed about a central conic from a confocal family have recently been studied in \cite{Dragovic-Radnovic2024} using the Poncelet theorem together with the theory of elliptic curves and functions, particularly through the Cayley condition characterizing periodic trajectories.